ci-lab-cz/easydock/README.md

 - the major script `easydock` supports docking with `vina` and `gnina` (`gnina` also supports `smina` and its custom scoring functions)
 - can be used as a command line utility or imported as a python module
+- if input molecules are 3D, these conformations will be used as starting ones for docking (enable usage of external conformer generators)
 - input molecules are checked for salts and attempted to fix by SaltRemover
 - stereoisomers can be enumerated for unspecified chiral centers and double bonds (since some compounds may require very long runtimes, the maximum runtime for individual molecules was set to 300 sec)
-- several protonation options: molgpka, chemaxon and pkasolver (check notes below)
+- several protonation options: molgpka, chemaxon and pkasolver (check notes below).
+If omitted input protonation state will be used (enables usage of external protonation tools)
 - docking of compounds with saturated rings can be enhanced by additional sampling of starting ring conformers and only the best one is stored to the database
 - supports distributed computing using `dask` library
 - supports docking of boron-containing compounds using `vina` and `smina` (boron is replaced with carbon before docking and returned back)